enqueuezero/site/content/markdown-parser.md

 Many people, when confronted writing HTML document, think "Well, HTML is tedious, I'll go with Markdown."
 Then they'll face two problems.
 For programming zealots, they certainly will introduce a third problem: why not write a Markdown parser?

-In practice, most Markdown parser programs are often regular expression, or regex, based.
-There are some more options like PEG, BNF, etc. In this post, we'll write a simple but extensive piece of code that performs basic Markdown parsing task.
-Beyond that, we'll also discuss how to improve the code to support more and more Markdown notations and dialects.
+In practice, most Markdown parser programs are often based on regular expression, or regex.
+There are some more options like [PEG](https://github.com/jgm/peg-markdown), etc. In this post, we'll write a simple but extensive markdown parser in nim-lang that can perform basic parsing.
+Beyond that, we'll also discuss how to improve the code to support more Markdown notations and dialects.

 ## Initial Implementation

 ### Tokenize

 It's clear that our goal is to convert a markdown document into an HTML document.

-By introducing an extra tokenizing step as shown in below flow, we can make separate of concerns: parsing and rendering.
+By introducing an tokenizing step as shown in below flow, we can make separate of concerns: parsing and rendering.

 ```